AlexisTessier/spritesheet-generator/README.md

 -------

 + Generate multiple .png spritesheets from directories
-+ Generate a css preprocessor file containing abstract class for each sprite
++ Generate a css preprocessor (only stylus for now) file containing abstract class for each sprite

 Install
 -------